An Aussie builder has endured the agony of being bitten on the todger by a redback spider for the second time in five months*.

 “I was like ‘I can’t believe it’s happened again’.
 I looked down and I’ve seen a few little legs come from around the rim,” he added.

-Poor old Jordan was understandably wary of using outside bogs after his last brush with the Redback but said they had been cleaned, he’d checked under both seats.
+Poor old Jordan was understandably wary of using outside bogs after his last brush with the Redback but said they had been cleaned, and he’d checked under both seats.

 “I sat down and did my business.
 Next thing you know, I’m bent over in pain.”
 The Aussie went to the hospital and is recovering at home.